konveyor/konveyor.github.io/content/Move2Kube/Tutorials/runNonInteractively.md

     $ ls
     m2k.plan	m2kconfig.yaml	m2kqacache.yaml	myproject	old		language-platforms
 ```
-This time Move2Kube didn't ask any questions because we provided all of the answers by editing the config file directly to change the answer to a question.
-We can also remove some of the answers from the config file if we want Move2Kube to ask us those questions again.
-This gives us a nice way to iterate quickly, as well as a way to run Move2Kube non-interatively.
+This time Move2Kube did not ask any questions because all of the answers were provided by editing the config file directly to change the answer to a question.
+Some answers can be removed from the config file to prompt Move2Kube to ask those questions again.
+This provides a convenient way to iterate quickly, as well as a way to run Move2Kube non-interatively.